Skip to content

 5 Things Most Skaters Forget During Practice (That Make a Big Difference)

-Skating is one of the few sports where you’re expected to make something physically demanding look effortless.
-And because of that, the behind-the-scenes work — the habits that keep your body and brain sharp — often gets overlooked.
+Skating is one of the few sports where you are expected to make something physically demanding look effortless.
+Because of that, the behind-the-scenes work — the habits that keep your body and mind sharp — often gets overlooked.

 This is not a checklist of obvious reminders.
-These are things many skaters skip, rush through, or forget altogether, but that have real consequences on how you train and how you feel.
+These are things many skaters skip, rush through, or forget altogether, yet they have a real impact on how you train and how you feel.
 Getting these right can make the difference between progress and plateau, confidence and injury.

 1. Hydration, Especially in Cold Rinks

-Hydration isn’t just for sweaty summer workouts.
-It’s just as important in figure skating, even if you're not visibly sweating.
-Cold air can reduce your sense of thirst, but your body still loses fluid through breathing, movement, and evaporation, especially in long or high-intensity sessions.
+Hydration is not just for hot summer workouts.
+It matters just as much in figure skating, even when you are not visibly sweating.
+Cold air reduces your sense of thirst, but your body still loses fluid through breathing, movement, and evaporation, especially during long or intense sessions.

 Why it matters

-Even a 1 to 2 percent drop in hydration can reduce coordination, reaction time, and cognitive focus.
-That might sound small, but for a skater trying to land a jump or hold a precise edge, it's enough to make things feel off.
-Dehydration also reduces your body’s ability to maintain muscle elasticity, which increases the risk of cramps or strains.
+Even a small drop in hydration, around one to two percent, can affect coordination, reaction time, and focus.
+For a skater trying to land a jump or hold an edge, that is enough to make things feel off.
+Dehydration also reduces muscle elasticity, increasing the risk of cramps or strains.

 What to do

-Don’t wait until you feel thirsty.
-Bring a water bottle rink-side and take small sips regularly, especially between intense elements or full run-throughs.
-For longer sessions, consider adding electrolytes, particularly if you're doing off-ice and on-ice back-to-back.
+Do not wait until you feel thirsty.
+Bring a water bottle rink side and take small sips regularly, especially between elements or run-throughs.
+For longer sessions, add electrolytes, particularly if you combine on-ice and off-ice training.

 2. Warming Up Properly Before Stepping on the Ice

-Most skaters do some version of a warm-up.
-But a few arm circles or stroking laps aren't enough to prepare your body for jumps, spins, or choreography.
-A proper warm-up helps your muscles, joints, and nervous system for the specific demands of skating.
+Most skaters do some version of a warm-up, but a few arm circles or stroking laps are not enough to prepare your body for jumps, spins, or choreography.
+A proper warm-up activates your muscles, joints, and nervous system for the specific movements you are about to do.

 Why it matters

-Cold muscles are more prone to tears.
-Ligaments are less elastic.
-And your coordination, balance, and power output are reduced until your body is properly activated.
-A study published in the Journal of Strength and Conditioning Research found that dynamic warm-ups improve jump height, balance, and lower body power — all critical for skating.
+Cold muscles are more prone to injury.
+Ligaments are less elastic, and coordination and balance are limited until your body is fully awake.
+A study in the Journal of Strength and Conditioning Research found that dynamic warm-ups improve jump height, balance, and lower-body power — all essential for skating.

 What to do

-Start off-ice with mobility (ankles, hips, shoulders), then add dynamic movements like lunges, jump preps, and core activation.
-Once on the ice, build gradually with edge control and power strokes before jumping or doing intense elements.
+Start off the ice with mobility work for ankles, hips, and shoulders.
+Then add dynamic movements like lunges, jump preps, and core activation.
+Once on the ice, build gradually with edges and power strokes before moving into jumps or high-impact elements.

-A lot of skaters train in minimal clothing because it allows them to move freely or see their lines.
+Many skaters train in minimal clothing to feel free or to see their lines better.
 But in cold rinks or long sessions, underdressing can lead to stiff muscles and slower recovery.
-It’s not about over-layering, but staying warm enough to keep your body working properly.
+It is not about layering too much, but about staying warm enough for your body to function properly.

 Why it matters

 Muscle temperature affects performance.
-Warmer muscles contract more efficiently, absorb force better, and are less likely to strain.
-If your legs start feeling stiff halfway through practice, or your landings get heavier, cold could be a factor.
+Warm muscles contract more efficiently, absorb force better, and are less likely to strain.
+If your legs start to feel heavy or your landings feel harder halfway through practice, cold might be part of the problem.

 What to do

-Dress in layers that you can easily remove and add between exercises or after run-throughs.
-Keep gloves on unless you’re working on detailed hand movements.
-If you feel chilled when standing still, your body isn’t warm enough to train at its best.
+Dress in light layers that you can remove between exercises and keep gloves on.
+If you feel chilled while standing still, your body is not warm enough to train at its best.

 4. Wearing Protection Before You Think You Need It

-Most skaters only reach for protection after something starts hurting.
-By then, the damage is already done.
-Bruised knees, blistered feet, and swollen joints don’t just affect one session, but they can hold you back for weeks.
+Most skaters reach for protection only after something starts to hurt.
+By that point, the damage is already done.
+Bruised knees, blistered feet, and swollen joints do not just affect one session.
+They can hold you back for weeks.

 Why it matters

-Skating is high repetition.
-When you hit the same body part over and over, even small impacts accumulate into inflammation, tendon irritation, or soft tissue damage.
-The knee, ankle, and wrists are especially vulnerable.
+Skating is built on repetition.
+When you hit the same area again and again, even light impacts add up.
+This can cause inflammation, tendon irritation, or soft tissue damage.
+The knees, ankles, and wrists are especially vulnerable.

 What to do

-Use protective gear proactively, not reactively.
-Knee pads for slides.
-Silicone boot cushions to reduce pressure points.
-Gloves to prevent ice burn and cuts from touching blades.
-Protection helps you train harder, longer, and more consistently without breakdown.
+Use protection proactively, not reactively.
+Knee guards for slides.
+Silicone pads to reduce boot pressure.
+Gloves to prevent ice burns and cuts from touching blades.
+Protection helps you train harder and longer without unnecessary pain or downtime.

 5. Mentally Resetting Between Elements

 Physical repetition is a big part of skating, but mental fatigue is just as real.
-Many skaters keep repeating an element over and over, hoping something will click — but without resetting mentally, you’re often repeating the same mistake.
+Many skaters repeat an element again and again, hoping something will click.
+Without a mental reset, you often end up repeating the same mistake.

 Why it matters

-Frustration leads to tension, and tension interferes with technique.
-Research in motor learning shows that deliberate rest and visualisation between attempts helps athletes correct movement patterns faster than blind repetition.
+Frustration leads to tension, and tension affects technique.
+Research in motor learning shows that rest and visualisation between attempts help athletes correct movement patterns faster than pure repetition.

 What to do

-Take five seconds after each attempt.
+Take a few seconds after each attempt.
 Breathe.
 Reset your posture.
 Mentally walk through the correction.
-Quality reps with intention lead to faster results than burning through energy on ten rushed ones.
+Quality repetitions with focus lead to faster improvement than ten rushed attempts.

 Skating Smarter Starts With Remembering the Basics

-The skaters who stay consistent, improve faster, and avoid burnout aren’t always the most talented.
-They’re the ones who skate smart.
-And smart skating starts with taking care of your body before it asks you to.
+The skaters who stay consistent and improve steadily are not always the most talented.
+They are the ones who skate smart.
+And skating smart starts with taking care of your body before it asks you to.

 Read more